JetBrains/compose-multiplatform/tutorials/Web/Style_Dsl/README.md

 # Style DSL in Compose Web
-**The API is experimental and breaking changes can be expected**
+**The API is experimental, and breaking changes can be expected**

-## What is covered
+## Introduction
-In this tutorial we have a look at how to style the components.
+In this tutorial we have a look at how to style the components using the Style DSL.
+It’s a typesafe DSL for style sheets, which you can use to express CSS rules in your Kotlin code, and even modify styles based on the state of your Compose application.

 ### Inline Style

+You can declare inline styles via the `style` block of a component

 ```kotlin
 Div(